Amir Khan’s next move: Legacy overshadows Grudge

 His welterweight career effectively was put on hold until this year.
 But Khan knows those huge names he desires are there as long as he stays in the win column.

-ESPN are said to be keen to land the fight, leaving Brook on the back burner at least until the autumn.
+ESPN is said to be keen to land the fight, leaving Brook on the back burner at least until the autumn.

 A massive win for Khan against Crawford would push Brook even further away unless he beats a top contender to earn his shot at the strap.